 Watch for signs they have had enough: lagging behind, heavy panting, limping, or just sitting down and refusing to move.
 My Lab had a very clear "we are done" signal: she would walk to the front door and stare at it until I took her home.
 Respect that signal.
 Pushing them past their limit does not build character.
 It causes injury.

 Also: warm up before walks in cold weather.
 Old joints hate the cold.
 A few minutes of gentle indoor movement before heading out makes a real difference.
+I learned this the hard way when Cooper limped for two days after a cold morning walk last winter.
+I felt terrible.

 Supplements: What Actually Works